Your journey begins where most Edinburghers of the early nineteenth century devoutly hoped theirs would end – in the graveyard.

 Unlike his poorer partners in crime, Dr Knox never faced trial, the gallows, or a threatened lynching.
 His house was mobbed and his lectures disrupted for some time.
 However, the real penalty for him was professional.
 Students simply didn’t wish to study with him, and Edinburgh University refused to take him on as a lecturer.
 He eventually moved to London and worked in the Cancer Hospital there.
 He died alone and embittered in 1862.

-You now need only two numbers to get the co-ordinates for the final cache in the series.
-They are: The date on which the Duke of Edinburgh opened the reconstructed Scottish Central Library building.
-It was the 5th of November, 19CL.
+You now need only one number to get the co-ordinates for the final cache in the series.
+It comes from the date on which the Duke of Edinburgh opened the reconstructed Scottish Central Library building.
+It was the 5th of November, 19C3.

 7. Souvenir of an Execution